 This is another recipe from my Czech collection.
 I remember my granny made it every summer topping it with all sorts of fruit.
 So if you can't get hold of apricots, choose different fruits without any worries.
 We've successfully tested peaches, nectarines, plums and even redcurrants and blackcurrants.

 I like the fact that I can make a cake even if I run out of butter and eggs.
-This recipe is simply using mayonnaise instead.
+This recipe simply uses mayonnaise instead.
 It is a perfect substitute for both ingredients.
-While this cake dough is made from just a handful of components it still requires time for preparation as does any type of yeast dough.

-tips how to make perfect yeast cake every time
+my tips on how to make this recipe for fruit yeast cake successful every single time

-- leave the dough proofing in a warm room or proofing cupboard (I found that putting the bowl in the oven with just the oven light on is what my dough likes)
+- Prove the dough 3 times in a warm room or proofing cupboard.
+(I found that putting the bowl in the oven with just the oven light on is what my dough likes)

-- don’t proof the dough for too long (every room has a different temperature and the rising time will vary so the size of the risen dough is the best indicator.
+- Don't let the dough over prove (every room has a different temperature and the rising time will vary so the size of the risen dough is the best indicator.
 When it doubles its size it's ready for the next step, leave it longer and you are risking that the gasses trapped in the dough will kill the yeast)